alshakh/Graveyard/labs/labspec.md

 *) To load ref, all it's children all loaded and all its references in the parent trail.
 *) if duplicate reference, only one will be loaded (no specific rule)

-const is Doub
+const is Expr
-svg is SvgExpr
+svg is SemiExpr
 x,y,h,w are Expr

 In Svg if you sourrand expression with <<< EXPR >>> it will be evaluated.